 | <3% | No Edge | Model and market roughly agree |

 A positive edge does not mean a team will win.
-It means the model's estimate diverges from the market price.
+It means the model's estimate diverges from the fair-market price.
 Odds change.
 No model predicts outcomes perfectly.

 Each matchup card shows a Bullpen row with a status label and composite score (0–100) for each team.
 Higher scores mean a more vulnerable bullpen.